Academic Information and Policies

 • It is unlawful to sell alcohol to an intoxicated person.

-• It is illegal for an underage person to be in a bar or on licensed premises except when the underage person is a resident or employee during work hours at such premises, or when the licensed activity is supplemental to the principal business.
+• It is illegal for an underage person to be in a bar or on licensed premises except when the underage person is a resident or employee during work hours at such premises or when the licensed activity is supplemental to the principal business.

 Medical Emergencies

 Alcohol and drug consumption can result in a medical emergency.
-Students and staff should request help with such an emergency immediately by visiting a hospital emergency room, or contacting 911, Campus Security, Health Services or a member of the Residence Life Staff.
+Students and staff should immediately request help with such an emergency by visiting a hospital emergency room or contacting 911, Campus Security, Health Services or a member of the Residence Life Staff.

 Good Samaritan Guidelines

 Each member of the campus community is encouraged to immediately seek help from an Area Coordinator, an RA, Campus Security, or a local paramedic unit for students or guests whose health and well-being may be at risk due to the consumption of alcohol and/or drugs.
-Helping a student in need will always be viewed favorably in any follow up to an incident, including those incidents where the “Good Samaritan” and/or person in need of emergency assistance may have violated University policy.
+Helping a student in need will always be viewed favorably in any follow-up to an incident, including those incidents where the “Good Samaritan” and/or person in need of emergency assistance may have violated University policy.

 Self-Help Guidelines